Will Your Employer Pay for Your Masters Degree

 To make the most of your employer’s tuition assistance program, follow these strategies:

-• Choose an In-Field Degree: Most employers only cover programs related to your job or industry.
+• Choose an In-Field Degree: Employers are more likely to approve programs directly related to your current role or business objectives.

-• Stay Within Reimbursement Limits: Keep annual costs within the IRS tax-free reimbursement cap ($5,250) to avoid extra taxes.
+• Stay Within Reimbursement Limits: Keeping costs under the IRS tax-free cap ($5,250) helps you avoid additional taxable income.

 6. Companies Known for Tuition Assistance Programs

-Some well-known companies with strong tuition assistance programs include:
+Some well-known companies with robust tuition assistance programs include:

-• Amazon: Covers 100% of tuition for select degrees through the Career Choice program.
+• Amazon: Covers 100% of tuition and fees for select associate, bachelor’s, and certification programs through Career Choice partnerships.

-• Starbucks: Offers full tuition reimbursement for Arizona State University’s online degree programs.
+• Starbucks: Offers full tuition coverage for employees completing online degrees at Arizona State University.

-• UPS: Offers up to $25,000 in tuition assistance over an employee’s career.
+• UPS: Offers up to $25,000 in lifetime tuition assistance for both part-time and full-time employees.

-“Companies that invest in employee education see a 10-15% reduction in turnover, leading to long-term cost savings.” — Harvard Business Review
+“Organizations that invest in tuition assistance see a 10–15% drop in turnover and significantly higher employee engagement.” — Harvard Business Review (2024)

 7. Is Employer-Funded Graduate School Right for You?